 In Scenic Class you’ll experience spacious reclined seats with generous amounts of legroom and comfort, panoramic windows, glass shelves and skylights.
 And to heighten your comfort, state-of-the-art airbag suspension has been used to guarantee a smooth ride across our rugged New Zealand terrain.

-While onboard, you might like a stroll to the Scenic Cafe carriage where you’ll find a great selection of hot and cold snacks, drinks and ice creams.
+While onboard, you might like a stroll to the Scenic Cafe carriage where you’ll find a great selection of hot and cold light meals, drinks and ice creams.
 Indulge in a freshly brewed specialty tea or barista coffee married with a sumptuous cake?
 Or perhaps toast your special journey with a bottle of bubbles?

 The Scenic Cafe opens for coffee and breakfast before the train departs and continues serving throughout the day.
 You can take a seat in the Scenic Cafe carriage and feast upon the views whilst eating.
 But you are also welcome to return to your seat to dine and drink if you would prefer.
 The day is yours to do as you choose!